perry-mitchell/perrymitchell.net/src/posts/2015-12-30-restoring-overridden-window-and-document-methods-with-archetype/index.md

 layout: post
 title: Restoring overridden window and document methods with archetype
-excerpt: Some scripts are built with the intention that they'll be used on some corporate site or personal bl...
+excerpt: Some scripts are built with the intention that they'll be used on some corporate site or personal blog - a relatively controlled environment with litt...
+slug: restoring-overridden-window-and-document-methods-with-archetype
+permalink: article/restoring-overridden-window-and-document-methods-with-archetype/index.html
 date: 2015-12-30
 updatedDate: 2015-12-30
 tags: